The need for permission

 Other consent for building works may also be required under the

 Carrying out repairs to a listed building

-If you are considering work on a protected building or place we recommend that you seek advice from a suitably qualified or experienced professional.
+If you are considering work on a Listed building or place we recommend you get advice from a suitably qualified or experienced professional.